ElementalMP4/Starling/docs/README.md

 void show_cursor(void);
 ```

+It is also worth noting the colours used by `set_foreground_colour` and `set_background_colour`.
+They range from 0-15 and are as follows:

+0 - Black
+1 - Dark Blue
+2 - Dark Green
+3 - Dark Cyan
+4 - Dark Red
+5 - Purple
+6 - Brown/Orange
+7 - Light Grey
+8 - Dark Grey
+9 - Light Blue
+10 - Light Green
+11 - Light Cyan
+12 - Light Red
+13 - Magenta
+14 - Yellow
+15 - White

 ## Writing a program

 Your program will be written in C and it will be located in the `prog` folder.